-Dakar's mayor and head of the African Union's observation team, Khalifa Ababacar Sall, speaks during a press conference, on March 13, 2011 AFP Photo / Seyllou
+Dakar's mayor and head of the African Union's observation team, Khalifa Ababacar Sall, speaks during a press conference, on 13 March 2011 AFP Photo/Seyllou

-SEN07 - Khalifa Ababacar Sall
+SEN-07 - Khalifa Ababacar Sall

-- ✓ Arbitrary arrest and detention - ✓ Lack of due process at the investigation stage and lack of fair trial proceedings - ✓ Failure to respect parliamentary immunity
+- ✓ Arbitrary arrest and detention - Lack of due process at the investigation stage and lack of fair trial proceedings - ✓ Failure to respect parliamentary immunity

 Mr. Khalifa Ababacar Sall, mayor of the city of Dakar at the time of the alleged offences, was elected as a member of parliament in the legislative elections of 30 July 2017 while on remand in custody since 7 March 2017 by the Public Prosecutor in connection with allegations of misappropriation of public funds amounting to around 1.8 billion CFA francs.
 On 13 November 2017, members of the National Assembly sent a letter to the Speaker of the National Assembly calling for the release of Mr. Sall and a stay of proceedings against him because he is entitled to parliamentary immunity.
-The Public Prosecutor then applied to the National Assembly, through the Ministry of Justice, to have his parliamentary immunity lifted.
-Following this request, the National Assembly met in plenary session on 25 November 2017, without inviting Mr. Sall thereby depriving him of his right to defend himself publicly - and lifted his parliamentary immunity.
+The Public Prosecutor then applied to the National Assembly. through the Ministry of Justice, to have his parliamentary immunity lifted.
+Following this request, the National Assembly met in plenary session on 25 November 2017, without inviting Mr. Sall - thereby depriving him of his right to defend himself publicly - and lifted his parliamentary immunity.

 At the conclusion of a trial lasting nearly two and a half months, Mr. Sall was sentenced on 30 March 2018 to five years in prison without parole and a fine of 5 million CFA francs.
-Following referral of Mr. Sall's case, the ECOWAS Community Court of Justice highlighted several judicial irregularities in the conduct of the trial and the preliminary investigation.
-The findings of the ECOWAS court and the irregularities it identified were not taken into account by the Court of Appeal, which upheld the lower court's decision on 30 August 2018.
-Mr. Sall's lawyers withdrew from the appeal
+Following referral of Mr. Sall's case, the Economic Community of West African States (ECOWAS) Community